 Tips to Work and Push Through Pain

-If you are experiencing pain while at work, there are several tips and exercises that you can follow to help you manage your symptoms and continue to perform your job duties effectively.
+If you are experiencing chronic pain while at work, there are several tips and exercises that you can follow to help you manage your symptoms and continue to perform your job duties effectively.

 One important strategy is to take regular breaks to stretch and move around.
 This can help to prevent stiffness and soreness, and the exercise can also help to improve circulation.
 Sitting or standing in one position for extended periods can cause muscles to tighten and lead to pain and discomfort.
 Taking a few minutes every hour to move around and stretch can help to alleviate these symptoms and improve overall comfort.